shibayan/keyvault-acmebot/README.md

 ## Requirements

-You will need the follwing:
+You will need the following:
 - Azure Subscription (required to deploy this solution)
 - Azure DNS (required to host your public DNS zone)
 - Azure Key Vault (existing one or new Key Vault can be created at deployment time)